hoytech/quadrable/README.md

 * If the roots of the new proof differs from the root of your current head, and error will be thrown and the head will not be modified.
 * On success, queries/updates/proofs can access any of the records in either proof.
+* `--hex` must be used if the proof is in hexadecimal.